Planning Your Visit

 Weekends Only, September 7th through September 29th, from 11 a.m. to 6 p.m.

 PLEASE NOTE: On occasion, groups - typically children - are scheduled to visit the Pool; call us if you want to know when groups are scheduled.
 In the event of a special member-only evening program, the swimming pool will close to the public as early as 5 p.m.

 Daily Fees and Membership

 The pool is open to the public, membership is open to all.
 To visit for the day, provisional Memberships are available which allow you to enjoy several all-day visits before you would have to join as a full member.
 Please note that these fees are charged at each visit and the pool we accept cash and credit cards for both entry fees and refreshments ($5.00 minimum to charge).

-• $3 on weekdays/weekends per child (ages 12 and under)
+• $3 on weekdays/weekends and holidays per child (ages 12 and under)

 The Highlands Natural Pool is funded primarily by Annual Memberships.